The Alabama labor law guide

 Employers may not discharge or discriminate against an employee because they reported a violation regarding workplace safety, age discrimination, or child labor.

-Employers who run background checks should ensure they’re following the requirements of the Fair Credit Reporting Act, which are available here.
+Employers who run background checks should ensure they’re following the requirements of the Fair Credit Reporting Act.

 Alabama has no laws on employer use of criminal records in hiring.